rahmawtnisa/report-salesdata-kimiafarma/README.md

 A Virtual Internship Experience Big Data Analytics in Kimia Farma facilitated by Rakamin Academy.
 In this project, as a Big Data Analyst Intern from Kimia Farma I learned about analyze data in SQL.
-At the end of the project, I asked to build a sales dashboard using Google Data Studio with the following real case dataset from Kimia Farma.
+At the end of the project, I created a sales dashboard using Google Data Studio with the following real case dataset from Kimia Farma.

 ## Issues